Modular programs

 At the same time, a constant polynomial \(\texttt{RESET}\) is necessary so as to allow resetting the generation of columns \(\texttt{a}\) and \(\mathtt{neg\_a}\) from the bits of \(\mathtt{bits}\) and \(\mathtt{nbits}\) respectively, after every 4 rows.

-Observe that the cyclic behavior is ensured in this situation because \(4\) divide \(\mathtt{N} = 2^{10}\).
-Since \(\mathtt{N}\) should be a power of \(2\), this requirement will always be satisfied.
+Observe that the cyclic behavior is ensured in this situation because \(4\) divides \(\mathtt{N} = 2^{10}\).
+Since \(\mathtt{N}\) should be a power of \(2\), this requirement is always satisfied.

 The following are the constraints that should be added to PIL in order to describe this generation: